jasonaaronwilson/omni-c/README.md

-Since Omni C is a transpiler you will get the same code quality as your favorite C compiler such as gcc, clang, tcc, msvc, and custom compilers for embedded development work (we will "poly-fill" to ancient C compilers because we can).
+Since Omni C is a transpiler you will get the same code quality as your favorite C compiler such as gcc, clang, tcc, msvc, and custom compilers for embedded development work (we will eventually "poly-fill" to ancient C compilers because we can).

 ## Using Omni C